-- This class is designed to be fun. - I will endeavor to teach the student about extraterrestrial life, but to do that we need to cover various topics. - This course will revolve around the "Drake Equation". - The Drake Equation looks like an attempt to calculate how many intelligent extraterrestrial civilizations exist with whom we might be able to communicate in our Galaxy. - However, the equation actually helps us understand our ignorance about the subject and illuminates the various topics and issues worth thinking about when we ask the question, "Are we alone?", with an open mind.
+- This class is designed to be fun. - This course will revolve around the "Drake Equation". - The Drake Equation looks like an attempt to calculate how many intelligent extraterrestrial civilizations exist with whom we might be able to communicate in our Galaxy.

+subject and illuminates the various topics and issues worth thinking about when we ask the question, "Are we alone?", with an open mind.